-Apply via the ‘Apply Now’ button in this course information page.
-If the course is not available for online application, you can submit your enquiry via the online 'Enquire Now' form.
-Also please feel free to contact our friendly Customer Experience team on 1300 69 8233 or email firstname.lastname@example.org
+Apply via the ‘Apply now’ button in the course information page.
+If the course is not available for online application, register your details via the ‘Enquire Now’ form to be notified when future dates are scheduled, or to chat to our friendly Customer Experience team.

 Please note: We reserve the right to close course intakes early.
 Many courses have limited places and high demand.
 Early applications are recommended.
 We reserve the right to cancel intakes and courses if there are insufficient student numbers.